 The reporting scope of this ESG Report is comprised of the Group's management contracting services which represent approximately all of the Group's revenue.
-The ESG Report generally covers the Group's business and operational activities in Hong Kong and Macau offices.
+The ESG Report generally covers the Group's business and operational activities in the Hong Kong office.
 The Group will continue to access the major ESG aspects of different businesses and extend the scope of disclosures when and where applicable.